kolibre/Kolibre-KADOS/README.md

 Kolibre-KADOS is a PHP module for deploying a Daisy Online service onto an existing user management and content delivery backend.
-It is fully compatible with the DAISY Online Delivery Protocol v1 (required operations) and v2 (required operations) and provides an adapter API for backend communication.
+It is fully compatible with the DAISY Online Delivery Protocol v1 (all required operations) and v2.0.2 (all required and some optional operations) and provides an adapter API for backend communication.
 The adapter is a layer and API between the SOAP service and any type of data backend i.e. SQL databases or HTTPS REST request.